kotzendekrabbe/meetsy/readme.md

 > Sync your Meetup events with Google Calendar

-# MeetupCalendarSync - MCS #
+# meetsy #

 Is a CLI tool which syncs your meetup events with your (google) calendar.
 It could help you to have a better overview on upcoming events.
 You can also sync it with a shared google calendar with other,
-example:
-you can create a google calendar for  your company to share meetup events with your collegues.
+example: you can create a google calendar for your company to share Meetup events with your colleagues.

 ## At the moment it's only a MVP: ##